-- 1.1 enhances the quality of decisions by imposing order and discipline, and promotesing consistency and continuity in decision making; - 1.2 rationalizes the decision-making process; - 1.3 identifies objectives for staff to implement; - 1.4 demonstrates a commitment to long-term financial planning objectives; - 1.5 is viewed positively by the rating agencies in reviewing credit quality;

-- 1.6 minimizes debt service and issuance costs; - 1.7 ensures full and timely repayment of debt; - 1.8 maintains full and complete financial disclosures and reporting and adequate internal controls; - 1.9 ensures use of debt is consistent with the Sanitation District's policies and the proceeds will be directed to the intended use; - 1.9
+- 1.1 enhances the quality of decisions by imposing order and discipline, and promotes consistency and continuity in decision making; - 1.2 rationalizes the decision-making process; - 1.3 identifies objectives for staff to implement; - 1.4 demonstrates a commitment to long-term financial planning objectives; - 1.5 is viewed positively by the rating agencies in reviewing credit quality; - 1.6 minimizes debt service and issuance costs; - 1.7 ensures full and timely repayment of debt; - 1.8 maintains full and complete financial disclosures and reporting and adequate internal controls; - 1.9 ensures use of debt is consistent with the Sanitation District's policies and the proceeds will be directed to the intended use;

-2.03.0 ORGANIZATIONS AFFECTED:
+3.0 ORGANIZATIONS AFFECTED:

-General Manager's Department, Financial Management Division, General Counsel, bond rating agencies, financial advisors, bond underwriters, bond counsel, and external independent auditors.
+General Manager's Department, Financial Management Division, General Counsel, bond rating agencies, financial advisors, bond underwriters, bond counsel and external independent auditors.

-3.04.0 REFERENCES:
+4.0 REFERENCES:

-- 3.14.1 December 2015 Five-Year November 2019 Strategic Plan - 3.24.2 2017 Facilities Master Plan - 3.34.3 Government Finance Officers Association's publication "A Guide for Preparing a Debt Policy".
-Best Practice on Debt Management Policy. - 3.44.4 "Moody's on Municipals- An Introduction to Issuing Debt" by Moody's Investor Services.
-California Debt and Investment Advisory Commission's "Employing a Debt Management Policy Practices Among California Local Agencies" (CDIAC No. 14.02) - 3.5 Handbook for Muni-Bond Issuers by Joe Mysak, published by Bloomberg Professional Library.
+- 4.1 November 2019 Strategic Plan - 4.2 2017 Facilities Master Plan - 4.3 Government Finance Officers Association's Best Practice on Debt Management Policy. - 4.4 California Debt and Investment Advisory Commission's "Employing a Debt Management Policy - Practices Among California Local Agencies" (CDIAC No. 14.02)

-4.05.0 POLICY:
+5.0 POLICY:

-- 4.15.1 Limitations on Indebtedness- - 4.1.15.1.1 The Sanitation District's debt capacity shallwill not exceed legal limitations, such as coverage requirements or additional bonds tests imposed by existing bond covenants. - 4.1.25.1.2 Before any new debt is issued, the impact of debt service payments on total annual fixed costs shallwill be analyzed. -In accordance with existing COP indenture agreements, Net Operating
+- 5.1 Limitations on Indebtedness - 5.1.1 The Sanitation District's debt capacity shall not exceed legal limitations such as coverage requirements or additional bonds tests imposed by existing bond covenants. - 5.1.2 Before any new debt is issued, the impact of debt service payments on total annual fixed costs shall be analyzed.
+In accordance with existing COP indenture agreements, Net Operating Revenues must be at least a 1.25 coverage ratio to the maximum annual debt service. - 5.1.3 The Sanitation District shall restrict long-term borrowing to capital improvements that provide long-term benefits to the Sanitation District. - 5.1.4 Proceeds from long-term debt shall not be used for current on-going operations. - 5.1.5 The decision to incur new indebtedness shall be integrated with the Sanitation District's biennial Operating Budget and Capital Improvement Program Budget.
+The annual debt service payment shall be included in the Operating Budget.

-- Revenues must be at least a 1.25 coverage ratio to the maximum annual debt service. - 4.1.35.1.3 The Sanitation District shallwill restrict long-term borrowing toof capital improvements that provide long-term benefits to the Sanitation District. - 4.1.45.1.4 Proceeds from long-term debt shallwill not be used for current on-going operations. - 4.1.55.1.5 The decision to incur new indebtedness shallould be integrated with the Sanitation District's biennial Operating Budget and Capital Improvement Program Budget. -The annual debt service payment shall be included in the Operating Budget. - 4.1.65.1.6 The Sanitation District shallwill integrate its debt issuances with the goals of its Capital Improvement Program by timing the issuance of debt to ensure that funds for projects are available when needed.
+5.1.6 The Sanitation District shall integrate its debt issuances with the goals of its Capital Improvement Program by timing the issuance of debt to ensure that funds for projects are available when needed.

-4.25.2 Types of Debt-
+5.2 Types of Debt